CertainLach/jrsonnet/README.md

 Official benchmark report are available [in this gist](https://gist.github.com/CertainLach/5770d7ad4836066f8e0bd91e823e451b), and updated sometimes.
 Here it tested against golang, C++, and scala impl.
 As you can see, it is a lot faster

-You can generate this report by calling `make benchmarks`, but it probally won't work in standard setup, you need to link golang jsonnet impl to gojsonnet, and c++ impl to jsonnet.

 TODO: Create docker container for easier benchmarking and/or benchmark in CI

 Also, there is some ideas to improve performance even further, by i.e: